JobfullyAdmin/geekology/source/_posts/2013-03-02-lets-fix-technical-recruiters-bad-name.markdown

 <strong>Understand what technical people value:</strong> Put yourself in technical talent’s shoes and know what is important in their work and career
 </li>
 <li>
-<strong>Be value-add for potential candidates:</strong> Offer job opportunities to developers because these opportunities improve their career, not just because you’ll have a placement or get paid
+<strong>Be value-add for potential candidates:</strong> Offer job opportunities to developers because these opportunities improve their career, not just because you’ll fill a role or get paid
 </li>
 </ul>
 <p>